 Nora says she's not sure she ever believed in any of it.

 Even the laws of the country are questionable to her.
 Why shouldn't she be able to spare her father's feelings on his deathbed and save her husband's life?

 Her husband tells her that she's just too ignorant to understand the society in which she lives.

 Nora agree that may be the case, but she's got go out and learn for herself.
-She has to know if she's right or the rest of society.
+She has to know if she's right or if the rest of society is.